Peg O' My Heart (2024 film): Critical response

 Edmund Lee of the South China Morning Post gave Peg O' My Heart 2.5/5 stars, criticizing Nick Cheung as a "clumsy storyteller" who, despite delivering "stylish visuals" and memorable characters, fails to engage the audience due to inconsistent tonal shifts and "subpar writing" that inadequately explores the stories of both Cheung and Terrance Lau's characters, ultimately deeming the film as one that "does not deserve" a planned sequel suggested by the cameo and credit scenes.
 Finnlay Dall of FilmInk rated the film 7.5/10, calling it an "enjoyable watch" for its visuals and horror momentum, particularly the "full throttle nightmare sequences", but he criticized its handling of sensitive themes, including mental illness and the "laughably bad" depictions of domestic abuse, along with Fala Chen's stereotypical character portrayal, ultimately questioning its ability to resonate with modern audiences.

-Alex Chung of HK01 considers Peg O' My Heart a solid film that showcases Cheung's matured filmmaking skills, particularly through the standout performances of Fala Chen and Terrance Lau, while noting some weaknesses in the depth of character development and plot progression.
-Siu Yu of am730 also praised the film as a standout work by Cheung, highlighting its intense atmosphere and exploration of psychological torment, ultimately conveying the message that dreams reflect past sins, making it a thought-provoking film rather than just a horror experience.
+Alex Chung of HK01 considers Peg O' My Heart a solid film that demonstrates Cheung's matured filmmaking skills, particularly through the standout performances of Fala Chen and Terrance Lau, while noting some weaknesses in the depth of character development and plot progression.
+Siu Yu of am730 also praised the film as a standout work by Cheung, particularly its intense atmosphere and exploration of psychological torment, which conveyed the message that dreams reflect past sins, making it a thought-provoking film rather than just a horror experience.
 Huang Long Xiang of Lianhe Zaobao, while acknowledged the film's creative exploration of dreams without traditional horror elements, noted that it fell short due to its reliance on conventional tropes and a lack of genuine emotional depth, resulting in a missed opportunity for a more profound psychological experience.